The time scale of redundancy between prosody and linguistic context: Limitations

 \paragraph{Estimation-related Limitations.} The second set of limitations has to do with the estimation procedure.
-The mutual information we compute approximates the true value, and is constrained by the quality of the models we use $\ptheta(\prosody \mid \wordsContext{n}{m})$.
-One of our modeling assumptions is the functional form of the conditional distribution of prosody given a linguistic context (namely, Gaussian, Gamma or Laplace distributions depending on the prosodic feature).
-However, this parametric assumption may limit the model's performance and future work should explore alternative conditional distributions which may improve results.
+The mutual information we compute tries to approximate the true value, and is constrained by the quality of our models $\ptheta(\prosody \mid \wordsContext{n}{m})$.
+One of our modeling assumptions is the functional form of the conditional distribution of prosody given a context (namely, Gaussian, Gamma or Laplace distributions depending on the prosodic feature).
+However, this parametric assumption may limit the model's performance and future work should explore alternative conditional distributions which may improve results (as done by, e.g., \citealp{wilcox2025using}).
 This assumption is particularly violated for features that manifest different distributions; pause, for instance, takes a 0 value in $89.4\%$ of the data and may therefore be better modeled by a zero-inflated distribution.
 Indeed, our results for pause seem particularly noisy.
 Additionally, to estimate \wordsContext{n}{m}, we provided the models with short segments of 1 to 10 words.
-However, these large language models were not pretrained on such short segments but rather on longer spans of text, which might have impacted their efficiency in extracting the information from short segments.
-While finetuning likely helped mitigate this issue, it remains a potential limitation.
-Furthermore, we train a single model for all combinations of $n,m$, which does not guarantee that the value is optimal for each combination separately.
+However, the language models used here (e.g., BERT) were not pretrained on such short segments, but rather on longer spans of text; this might have impacted their efficiency in extracting the information from short segments.
+While finetuning likely mitigates this issue, it remains a potential limitation.
+Furthermore, we train a single model for all combinations of $n,m$, which does not guarantee that the model is optimal for each combination separately.
 Finally, we observed cases where the mutual information decayed for longer contexts, which contradicts expectations from information theory, as additional context can never reduce information.
 This phenomenon likely stems from issues in training the models, which could be biased toward under-utilizing the available context for longer spans.
 Future work should address these limitations to refine our understanding of redundancy between prosody and linguistic information.